Mexico, Canada Invited To Join TPP

 After the Obama administration notifies Congress of its intention to bring Mexico and Canada into the TPP negotiations, there will be a 90-day period of consultation with Congress covering U.S. negotiating goals in regards to each of the two countries.
 USTR will also seek public comments.

-The 12th round of negotiations among the current TPP partners concluded in May 2012, and the 13th round will be held July 2-10 in San Diego.
+The 13th round of negotiations among the current TPP partners was held July 2-10 in San Diego.